 Where can I find Slavic activities and events on campus?

 Check out the calendar of the Harriman Institute, Columbia's center for the study of East Europe and Eurasia, for upcoming events of interest.
 The Institute also awards undergraduate fellowships twice a year, for which Barnard students are eligible.
-Barnard and Columbia both have Russian clubs: the Russian Cultural Association at Barnard and the Russian International Association at CU.
+Columbia has the Russian International Association at CU.
 There's also a Ukrainian film club.
 Finally, Barnard and Columbia undergraduates publish a journal of Slavic- and East European-related articles written by students from around the country -- you don't have to be a Slavic major to get involved!

 How are the Barnard and Columbia Slavic Departments related?